 What is a Mommy Makeover?

-Mommy makeover surgery is not one specific operation.
-It is a combination of procedures, typically involving the breasts and the abdomen, performed to help reclaim the body lost due to the 'ravages' of pregnancy and breast feeding.
+Mommy makeover surgery is very popular.
+It is not one specific operation.
+The term ‘mommy makeover’ refers to a combination of procedures, typically involving the breasts and the abdomen, performed to help reclaim body shape and tone that changed after pregnancy and breastfeeding.

-Rather than having a lot of pain, Dr. Kunkel’s patients more commonly talk about feeling tired and “drained” for about five days after mommy makeover surgery.
-Their abdominal tissues are usually pulled so tight that they actually walk in a “bent-over” position during those first several days.
-Beginning about 5 days after surgery their energy returns and they begin to walk more upright.
-Most patients take two to three weeks off from work after a mommy makeover.
-Women with young children will need to make arrangements for someone else to be driving their kids to school and other activities for the first week after mommy makeover surgery.
-Compression garments are worn, often for two months or more.
+Rather than having a lot of pain, Dr. Kunkel’s patients often feel tired and “drained” for about five days.
+They may walk in a “bent-over” position during that time.
+Women start to have a little more energy and begin walking upright after 5 or 6 days.
+Most patients take two or three weeks off from work.
+Women with young children need to make arrangements for someone else to drive their kids to school and other activities for the first week after surgery.
+Compression garments are worn for two or three months.
 Strenuous activities like running, bicycling, working out, and swimming should be avoided for about six weeks.
-All of this is discussed during the visit with Dr. Kunkel, and the booklets you receive makes it easy to remember.

 Risks of Mommy Makeover Surgery

 Every surgical procedure includes some risks.
-All operations, from hernia repairs to cesarean sections to heart surgery to tummy tucks, include risks of infection, bleeding, blood clots, and poor healing.
-Surgical procedures also have risks that may be unique to a specific procedure.
-Issues that are more unique to tummy tuck surgery include the possibility that the belly button could end up slightly higher or lower than it had been before surgery and it may have a different shape, the scar on one side of the abdomen could be longer or higher than the scar on the other side of the abdomen, and it is possible to have long-term numbness in the lower abdomen or even the upper thigh.
+All operations, from hernia repairs to cesarean sections to tummy tucks and breast surgery include risks of infection, bleeding, blood clots, and poor healing.
+There may also be additional risks for specific procedures.
+Issues that are more unique to tummy tuck surgery include the possibility that the belly button could end up slightly higher or lower than it had been and it may have a different shape, the scar on one side of the abdomen could be longer or higher than the scar on the other side of the abdomen, and it is possible to have long-term numbness in the lower abdomen or even the upper thigh.

-Risks that are more unique to breast implant surgery include capsular contracture (firmness developing around the breast implant), a change in nipple sensation, and breakage or leakage of the implant (implant rupture) as a result of injury or the normal compression and movement of the breast.
+Risks that are more specific to breast implant surgery include capsular contracture (firmness developing around the breast implant), a change in nipple sensation, and leakage of the implant (implant rupture) over time.
 For breast lift and breast reduction surgery, it is possible that one nipple could end up a little higher or lower than the other, and loss of sensation in the nipples or some of the breast skin may occur.
-Loss of a nipple is possible but is also extraordinarily uncommon.
+Loss of a nipple is possible but is also uncommon.